Evaluating the Impact of Recent Inter-faith Initiatives

 - Hope Built? – a short report on the outcomes of the Building Hope Conference held at Yale University in 2011.

 - Inter-faith Impact: Cambridge Inter-faith Programme Summer Schools 2011-13 – a summary of the full report presented to the University of Cambridge highlighting the strengths and weaknesses of the first three years of the scriptural reasoning programme.

 - CIP Summer Schools 2011-15: Public Report – the final report on the 5 CIP summer schools.

-> - Evaluate the impact of robust inter-faith initiatives not only on the individual participants but also on the communities they return to.
+- the impact they have not only on the individual participants but also on the communities they return to.

 - how they affect the religious identity and faith commitment of individuals and communities.

 This will enable us to produce resources and advise donors, event organisers and participants on how to design inter-faith encounters that have the maximum impact.

 With so much at stake it is critical that we do this careful work of evaluation.

 Our research projects are central to the work we do at CMCS, as they inform our teaching and public education work.
 Research is often funded by large organisations, but - as with any academic institution - we sometimes struggle to fund all of the research we would like to carry out.